Go Back Up

 Employee stipends

 If you want to create attractive benefits packages that appeal to highly skilled workers and retain current employees, you need to offer a wide range of benefit offerings.
 A comprehensive benefits package full of traditional perks and wellness benefits can be costly.
-Thankfully, there's an easier way to offer different kinds of common employee benefits.
+Thankfully, there's an easier way to provide different kinds of common employee benefit offerings.

-With employee stipends, you can give your workers a monthly allowance to cover the costs of expenses such as remote work, gym memberships, tuition, and other perks.
-With PeopleKeep, you can create custom perks for any expense categories you'd like, such as health or wellness, or offer one allowance for all eligible expenses.
+With employee stipends, you can give your workers a monthly allowance to cover expenses.
+This can be for things such as remote work, gym memberships, tuition, and other perks.

-For example, let's say you decide to offer eligible employees a $400 monthly allowance for health, wellness, and lifestyle expenses.
+For example, let's say you decide to offer eligible employees a $400 monthly allowance for health and wellness expenses.
 Your employees can decide how they want to split their allowance.
-They could decide to get reimbursed for personal gym memberships, therapy, a spa day, or any other expenses that you allow under your benefits plan that can improve their work-life balance or overall well-being.
+They could use the money on gym memberships, therapy, a spa day, or any other expenses.
+A stipend can improve their work-life balance and well-being.

 This empowers your employees to use their monthly allowance on what matters most to them while you retain complete cost control.

-While most reimbursements with a stipend will be considered taxable income, some fringe benefits, such as tuition reimbursement, and certain commuter benefits, like mileage reimbursement, are tax-free.
+While most stipends count as taxable income.
+But some fringe benefits, such as tuition reimbursement and mileage reimbursement, are tax-free.
 You'll want to consult with a tax professional to determine your tax liability based on the benefits you choose to offer.

 Conclusion